 THE TRADEMARK SOUNDS

 As for this trademark thing, every band has its trademark.
-You can easily recognize a band when you listen f:ex to Obituary, you know this is Obituary, Cannibal Corpse you immediately recognize it, when you listen to Morbid Angel you know this is Morbid Angel.
-I guess the trademark in your songs are completely important for you to…
+You can easily recognize a band when you listen f:ex to Obituary, you know this is Obituary, Cannibal Corpse you immediately recognize it, when listening to Morbid Angel you know this is Morbid Angel.
+I guess the trademark in your songs is completely important for you to…

-You have a really good chemistry in the band when writing and doing the new stuff?
+You have really good chemistry in the band when writing and doing the new stuff?